Overview: Paris in 48 Hours

 Food & Drink

 There was a rush in the morning to make it to our tour on time, and we stopped in quickly for a breakfast sandwich.
 Starbucks in Paris is highly similar to Starbucks in North America.

-This riverside restaurant was between Notre Dame and The Louvre, and made sense as we were walking from one to the other.
+This location of this restaurant is between Notre Dame and The Louvre, and made sense because we were between the two.
 While Adrian had a great French onion soup I chose to try a cheese platter.
 All the cheese was so strong that I could not stomach much of it.

 Burger Bonne Nouvelle